Windows OS Hub

 If you started the iPerf server with an increased TCP window size, you can use the following command to get the maximum network load:

-• -P 8 – is the number of parallel threads (streams) to get the maximum channel load;
+• -P 8 – is the number of parallel threads to get the maximum channel load

 get max network bandwith with iperf tool

-You can run iPerf in reverse mode (the server sends data, and the client accepts).
-User the –R option on the client for this.
+To run iPerf in reverse mode, where the server sends data and the client receives it, add the -R option on the client.

-By default, the utility generates TCP traffic, if you need to check your network bandwidth for UDP packets, you must use the –u option.
-In this case, you should start the iPerf server with the command: iperf3 -s –u).
+The iPerf generates TCP traffic by default.
+If you need to check your network bandwidth for UDP packets, use the –u option.

-If you need to test your Internet service provider bandwidth, you can use one of the public iPerf servers (iPerf public host list is available here):
+If you need to check your internet connection’s bandwidth using a speed test, you can use one of the many public iPerf servers available (for example, use this iPerf public server list).
+For example:

-It is important to note that, during the test, iPerf uses all available bandwidth of the communication channel between the client and server, which can negatively affect productive apps and users.
+It is important to note that iPerf uses all available bandwidth between the client and server during testing.
+This could have a negative impact on other production apps and users.

 Facebook Twitter Google + Pinterest